rjshvjy/puvi/.dev-index/code_usage_report.md

   - ... and 9 more

 ### inventory_items
-- Used by modules: material_sales, material_writeoff
+- Used by modules: material_writeoff, material_sales
 - Files: 2

 ### inventory_utils